orsonteodoro/oiledmachine-overlay/docs/EBUILD_PACKAGE_DEVEL_GUIDE.md

 - Network namespace - Block seeing or snooping on host network interfaces
 - Seccomp filters - Block syscalls that lead to privilege escalation, sandbox escape, information disclosure
 - Drop all capabilities - 38 capabilities dropped

+[2] Why Firejail on this overlay?
+- Easier control of access/visibility of credentials, secrets, password databases
+- Blast radius reduction
+- Loyalty to the distro
+- Platforms are used to shill away from this distro and to divide and conquer into co-opted platforms
+- Loyalty to source built than possibly trojanized prebuilts
+- Loyalty to customization over defaults only
+- Reduced attack surface over prebuilt defaults

 Robustness QA